GamerGrubb/GamerGrubb/README.md

-I'm certified in C# and JavaScript, learnt HTML/CSS, and am shooting to go to college.
+I'm certified in C# and JavaScript, HTML/CSS, and am shooting to go to college.
+Currently in a cybersecurity school!